obestwalter/epic-python-hello-world/README.md

-# Self referential Epic Hello World Creator
+# SREHWC - Self Referential Epic Hello World Creator

-To get right into the self referentiality: [here i a link to the page where this file is hosted](https://github.com/obestwalter/linpy3toolchain)
+To get right into the self referentiality: [here is a link to the page where this file is hosted](https://github.com/obestwalter/linpy3toolchain)
 * Writing a python script is easy
 * ... the rest not so much

+This project explores the most sophisticated (linux centric) toolchain to create an Epic Hello World (TM) using everything the vast Python ecsosystem has to offer.
+The phrase 'Best Practices' comes to mind, but you won't here it from me ;)

 # General stuff